matgat/m32-pars-adapt/readme.md

 ```

 Normally no file will be overwritten: the program will create a temporary
-file that will be automatically deleted after invoking the utility *WinMerge*.
+file that will be automatically deleted after a manual merge.

-When the option `--quiet` is used the manual merge will be skipped and
+Alternatively, when the option `--quiet` is used, the file will be
-the file will be overwritten after performing a backup in the same directory.
+overwritten after performing a backup in the same directory of the
+original file.